Bassic

-Martin "Bassic" Lindhe (born 20 January 1971, Borås, Sweden) is a Swedish musician and composer, with a style that blends electronica, ambient and dance.
+Martin "Bassic" Lindhe (born 20 January 1971) is a Swedish musician and composer, with a style that blends electronica, ambient and dance.
 His music is often progressive and suggestive in nature.
 He is best known for his string of hits on the music website mp3.com, where he during a period of almost two years he was one of the most downloaded artists in the genres electronica, new age, mood music and progressive trance.
 He moved to the United States in 1999.
 In 2020, his family lost their house in Boulder Creek, California to the 2020 California wildfires and is as of February 2021 living in a rented house.
 Lindhe is the great-grandchild of the Swedish composer Wilhelm Stenhammar.

 Career

 19911999: Early career

 During his early years Bassic composed a flurry of songs, mostly using borrowed equipment.
 No music was published until after 1999, and many of these old recordings from this period were lost.